-23. Split the walls with contrasting colors
+31. Split the walls with contrasting colors

 Period bedrooms have dado and picture rails to divide the wall up into areas that can each be given a different treatment, but if your home is modern and without these authentic details, you can still zone your walls with different colors to create a layered look that's packed with interest.

-24. Paint a bedroom in a pastel pink
+32. Paint a bedroom in a pastel pink

 Pink is still a massive trend right now, but in interiors, we have moved past the slightly brighter millennial pink, towards softer, more blush pinks which we personally think are so much easier to decorate with.

-For a great pink paint for bedrooms try Farrow & Ball's Sulking Room Pink.
+For a great pink paint for bedrooms try Farrow & Ball's Sulking Room Pink (opens in new tab).

-25. Add a pop of red
+33. Add a pop of red

-You don't see red all that often in a bedroom, it's seen to be quite a bold almost overpowering color.
+You don't see red all that often in a bedroom – it's seen to be quite a bold, almost overpowering, color.
 But we think used in the right quantities it can create a cozy and inviting space.

-We have seen it work so well in more traditional bedrooms, where lines are not as clean and walls not as straight, so if you have a period property (or not actually) try painting a feature wall, or a portion of the wall in a dusky, chalky red.
+We have seen it work so well in more traditional bedrooms, where lines are not as clean and walls not as straight, so if you have a period property (or not, actually) try painting a feature wall, or a portion of the wall in a dusky, chalky red.

-26. Play with a purple idea
+34. Play with purple

 What is the best color for a bedroom?